misosoupTgit/NotDotBlur-NeuJS-Edition/README.md

 The binary size was ultimately reduced to **700KB**, and even the standard model is only about **2.5MB**.

+## Enjoy the new experience of the rebuilt NotDotBlur!

 <img width="1280" height="256" alt="image" src="https://github.com/user-attachments/assets/d06a3338-6e2a-4b3e-8c55-7030f808451c" />
 <img width="195" height="56" src="https://img.shields.io/badge/-python-ffd700.svg?logo=python&style=for-the-badge">